How to Prepare Perfectly Boiled Shrimp

 In a large stock pot, combine about 3 gallons of water with the remaining Old Bay seasoning, lemons, onions, celery, garlic and bay leaves.
 Bring to a boil slowly.

-Add the shrimp and cook, stirring frequently, until pink and cooked through, 3-4 minutes.
+Add the shrimp and cook, stirring frequently, until pink and cooked through, 3-5 minutes.
 Quickly drain shrimp in a colander to avoid overcooking.
 Transfer to a bowl, leaving the vegetables and bay leaves in the bowl.
 Cover and refrigerate until well-chilled, 1 hour.
+Discard seasonings and serve with a sauce for dipping.

 Horseradish Salsa